tr4m0ryp/GMGN_Trading_Bot/logger/README.md

 ## How It Works

-1. Opens a Chrome browser window (non-headless)
+1. Opens a Firefox browser window (non-headless)
 2. Navigates to gmgn.ai
+3. **WAITS 30 SECONDS** - Complete Cloudflare verification during this time
+4. Network logging starts automatically after 30 seconds
-3. **You manually set up your filters** in the browser
+5. Navigate to trenches and **manually set up your filters**
-4. Captures all network traffic in the background
+6. Captures all network traffic in the background
-5. After the specified duration, saves logs to `./logs/` directory
+7. After the specified duration, saves logs to `./logs/` directory

 ## Output Files

 - `network_capture_TIMESTAMP.json` - Full network log with requests/responses
 - `endpoints_summary_TIMESTAMP.txt` - List of unique API endpoints discovered

+## Cloudflare Issues?

+If you cannot bypass Cloudflare verification with the automated script, see **MANUAL_CAPTURE.md** for an alternative method using your browser's built-in DevTools.
+This method:
+- Works with any browser (no automation detection)
+- Bypasses all Cloudflare protections
+- Produces the same output format
+- Gives you full control

 ## Next Steps